nestorSag/mlops-lite/README.md

 ### Permissions for training containers

-You can specify custom IAM policies for your training containers in `config/global/training-jobs-policy.json`.
-If the file is not found, a default policy is used, which allows containers to
+The default IAM policies for training containers allows them to

 * Read and write to any S3 bucket